tardate/LittleArduinoProjects/playground/MultiSlaveSPI/README.md

 # #190 MultiSlaveSPI

-Using SPI to control multiple devices (that support an SPIish interface)
+Using SPI to control multiple devices (that support an SPI-ish interface)

 Here's a quick video of the circuit in action:

 [![MultiSlaveSPI](https://img.youtube.com/vi/t2ncYWxmPbo/0.jpg)](https://www.youtube.com/watch?v=t2ncYWxmPbo)

 ## Notes